 The ability of the baseline unit and the prototypes to maintain the desired indoor conditions and their performance against the technical criteria, will be compared at the end of the test period to determine the relative performance.

 The prototypes will also undergo a field test in an actual residential apartment in India.
 The apartments will be selected in a mid to high rise building and will be representative of the apartments that are south-facing with proportionately equivalent exterior wall surface area and have a typical cooling load that can be met by a 1.5 TR air conditioner.
-The testing of the competing technologies in these apartments will be carried out in parallel with a typical 1.5 TR 3.5 W/W EER mini-split air conditioner in an equivalent apartment and the organizers will ensure that similar conditions are observed during the test across all apartments.
+The testing of the competing technologies in these apartments will be carried out in parallel with a 1.5 TR fixed-speed EER 3.5 W/W mini-split AC unit of brand Voltas.
+The choice of the baseline unit is based on the market player with higher share.
+The Prize organizers will ensure that similar conditions are observed during the test across all apartments.

 Prior to installation and testing of the competing prototypes in the apartments, the organizers will ensure the following: